Roll20/roll20-character-sheets/Blades in the Dark/README.md

 ## Changelog

+### 1.6
+* Translation support for everything except fixed fields in roll templates
+* Crew-specific upgrades are now a repeating section, repeating upgrades moved to crew-specific upgrades, descriptions added to crew upgrades

 ### 1.5
 * All items are now repeating
 * Optional description field added for all items (via settings menu)